Asian Eastern Zonal Men's Volleyball Championship

 Asian Eastern Zonal Men's Volleyball Championship is a men's international volleyball competition in East Asia for member nations of the East Asian Zonal Volleyball Association (EAZVA).
 The first competition was contested in 1998 in Macau and have been played every two years until 2024.
-The current champion is South Korea, which won its third title at the 2025 tournament.
+The current champion is South Korea, which won its fourth title at the 2026 tournament.